Ocular Lyme Disease: Eye Symptoms and Vision Complications

 - New onset double vision

-- Severe eye pain with movement
+- Severe eye pain, especially with eye movement

 - Inability to move one or both eyes normally